What's A Sex Therapist?

 Sex addiction is a psychological dependency on sexual behavior that a sex therapist may treat.
 Compulsive sexual behavior can cause distress, emotional consequences, and difficulty with intimacy.
 It may also accompany compulsive porn watching or masturbation, which can be distressing for those who experience it.
 For some, sex addiction accompanies infidelity or unsafe sexual risks.

 Sex can be a healthy activity for many, but it may be unhealthy when it comes with distressing psychological compulsions and behaviors.
-Sex therapists can help these individuals understand the motives behind their behavior, make changes in their relationships, and feel healthy.
+A sex therapist can help these individuals understand the motives behind their behavior, make changes in their relationships, and feel healthy.
 Support groups may also be available in your area.

 Talking about sex with an in-person therapist can feel overwhelming and embarrassing for many.
 In these cases, online therapy can be a more comfortable alternative.
 Both couples and individuals can talk to a sex therapist online over the phone, via video, or through live chat sessions.
 In addition, you can get a nickname when signing up for some platforms, allowing you to remain discreet as you receive support.